-You may access your Vantage plan documents, including this Evidence of Coverage, via the Vantage website instead of traditional paper booklets.
-You can view Vantage plan documents at www.vhp-stategroup.com or www.VantageMedicare.com, or download them from the websites.
+You may access your Vantage plan documents, including this 2023 Evidence of Coverage, via the Vantage website instead of traditional paper booklets.
+You can view Vantage plan documents at www.VantageMedicare.com, or download them from the website.
 You may also request copies of your documents by contacting Member Services at the phone number on the back cover of this booklet.